connorslade/auto-reauth/README.md

 Now, anytime you open the multiplayer menu, auto reauth will check your session status, and re-authenticate if necessary.
 The tokens may expire after some time (like 90 days) so if you start having issues with the mod, try logging in.

-Do note that using this mod will store your authentication tokens in your config folder (config/auto-reauth/config.nbt).
+Do note that using this mod will store your authentication tokens in your home folder (~/.auto-reauth/config.nbt).
 So just be careful about that.

 ## References